 Peter Jackson: Whitcombe dynasty now propping up England

-When he left before the Second World War, Frank Whitcombe could have had no idea he would be creating a rugby dynasty of Anglo-Welsh dimension.
+When he left before the Second World War, Frank Whitcombe could have had no idea he would be creating a dynasty of Anglo-Welsh dimension.

 This afternoon, more than 80 years later, his descendants will converge from both sides of the border on a green field in Somerset to witness the fourth generation of the family make his bow on the international stage.
-James Whitcombe will be propping the scrum for England's youngest under-age team at Bridgwater today against of all people, .
+James Whitcombe will be propping the for England’s youngest under-age team at Bridgwater today against of all people, Wales.

 “It’s going to be a lovely occasion for the entire family,” his father, Martin Whitcombe, says.
 “We’ve got the Welsh Whitcombes coming from one direction and the English Whitcombes from another.
 I can’t wait to see and hear the Welsh Whitcombes cheer for England.
 I’ve waited a long, long time for that and now the day is almost here…”